andreas-stefani/riscv-instruction-profiler/README.md

 # RISC-V Instruction Usage Profiler
-**Andreas Stefani** - University of Cyprus, Computer Science
+**Andreas Stefani** - University of Cyprus, Department of Computer Science

 ## About
-A small tool I built to analyze which RISC-V instructions are used by real programs, and which ones are never touched.
+A small tool I built to analyze which RISC-V instructions are used by real programs and which remain unused.
-The motivation comes from the paper Professor H. Volos sent me, on FlexIC/RISSP, that talks about how extreme edge devices can get away with a minimal instruction subset rather than implementing the full ISA.
+I was motivated to experiment with these concepts after reading the paper Professor H. Volos shared with me, on FlexIC/RISSP, which talks about how extreme edge devices can get away with a minimal instruction subset rather than implementing the full ISA.
 Reference: https://dl.acm.org/doi/10.1145/3725843.3756036

 ## How it works
-Five C benchmark programs stress different aspects of a CPU:
+Five C benchmark programs stress different aspects of a CPU, created to minimize the number of statically linked libraries inside the binaries.

 | Program | What it stresses |
 |---------|-----------------|